SamvelMK/fuzzy_contoller/README.md

 </div>

 Needless to say that this is a simplified example.
 The ouput could have multiple terms.
-For instance, you could have Highly Recommend, Not So Much and Do Not Recommend.
+For instance, you could have: Highly Recommend, Not So Much and Do Not Recommend.
 Each of these terms could have been represented by different membership functions.

 Now let's take a look at how the system runs! :)